 What Stocks Do Millennials Love?

 Two clear trends are evident in millennial investing.
 They love brands.
 They could have been raised at the knee of Warren Buffet: “Why not invest your assets in the companies you really like?
 Invest in what you use.”
 And they love ethical investing themes.

 The most obvious theme in our top six millennial stocks is, buy what you use.
-They are: Apple, Google, Tesla, Facebook, Amazon and Alibaba.
-Among the favorite stocks of 15-to-35 year olds, only one company existed before they were born in 1980 – the year of Apple’s IPO.
+They are Apple, Google, Tesla, Facebook, Amazon and Alibaba.
+Among the favourite stocks of 15-to-35-year-olds, only one company existed before they were born in 1980 – the year of Apple’s IPO.